 20 Stops On A Key West Road Trip

 Starting in Miami and heading South, your Key West road trip might best be experienced by staying a night or two along the route on Islamorada or Marathon.
 That way you can explore and visit some of the fun stops I’m about to share with you at a leisurely pace.
+Feel free to take notes of these stops to build your own Key West map or Key West drive itinerary.

 Or, you could plan to make some stops on your return trip from Key West to Miami.